Wadih el-Hage: Early life

 El-Hage was born in a Maronite Christian family on 25 July 1960 in Sidon, Lebanon, but grew up in Kuwait, where he converted to Islam.
 His family was so angered by his conversion that he was forced to leave home and was taken in by a Kuwaiti sheikh who paid for his education, including college.
 He traveled to the United States for college.
 From 1978, he studied urban planning at the University of Louisiana at Lafayette, then-named the University of Southwestern Louisiana.

-During the Soviet–Afghan War el-Hage traveled to Pakistan to work for a Saudi charity, returning to the US in 1985.
-He married 18 year old April Ray, an American citizen who had recently converted to Islam, gaining American citizenship in 1989.
-He also hold French citizenship since 1971 through his father who’s lived in France.

-El-Hage interrupted his schooling to travel to Afghanistan via Pakistan, although his lifelong physical disability prevented any direct participation in the fighting against the USSR, he instead worked for a Saudi charity called the Muslim World League.
+El-Hage interrupted his schooling to travel to Afghanistan via Pakistan.
+Although a lifelong physical disability prevented any direct participation in the fighting against the USSR, he worked for a Saudi charity called the Muslim World League.
 He was reportedly under Abdullah Yusuf Azzam, an important figure in the early history of al-Qaeda.
 El-Hage returned to his university in January 1985, graduating in 1986.
 He married an 18-year-old American Muslim named April and relocated to Arizona.
 There he held several low-wage jobs, including city custodian.
 He became a naturalized citizen of the United States in 1989.